-We have entered into a royalty-free license agreement with Apollo, which we recently amended and restated, pursuant to which Apollo has agreed to grant us a non-exclusive license to use the name "Apollo."
-Under the license agreement, we have the right to use the "Apollo" name for so long as AIM or one of its affiliates remains our investment adviser.
+We have entered into a royalty-free license agreement with AGM, pursuant to which AGM has agreed to grant us a non-exclusive license to use the name Apollo.
+Under the license agreement, we have the right to use the Apollo name for so long as AIM or one of its affiliates remains our investment adviser.
 In addition, we rent office space from AIA, an affiliate of AIM, and pay Apollo Administration our allocable portion of overhead and other expenses incurred by AIA in performing its obligations under the administration agreement, including our allocable portion of the cost of our Chief Financial Officer and Chief Compliance Officer and their respective staffs, which can create conflicts of interest that our board of directors must monitor.

-In the past following periods of volatility in the market price of a company's securities, securities class action litigation has, from time to time, been brought against that company.
+In the past following periods of volatility in the market price of a company s securities, securities class action litigation has, from time to time, been brought against that company.

 If our stock price fluctuates significantly, we may be the target of securities litigation in the future.
-Securities litigation could result in substantial costs and divert management's attention and resources from our business.
+Securities litigation could result in substantial costs and divert management statentian and resources from our business.